How to charge an electric car in public?

 What is public EV charging?

-To make it perfectly clear what we’re talking about here, public charging means using a charging station that’s available to members of the public.
-Whereas private charging means using a charging station at home or at your workplace, public charging can include using a charger in a car park, at a motorway service station, or at a supermarket as you pop inside to shop.
+To make it perfectly clear what we're talking about here, public charging means using a charging station that's available to members of the public.
+Whereas private charging means using a charger at home or at your workplace, public charging includes using a charger in a car park, at a motorway service station, or at a supermarket while you pop inside to shop.

 What types of public EV charging are available in the UK?

-Not all public charging stations are equal, they’ll offer different levels of power and prices.
-Often it depends on the type of location you’re at and how long you’d be expected to leave your car there.
-You’ll find broadly four different kinds of public charging station available:
+Not all public charging stations are equal.
+They offer different levels of power and prices, often depending on the type of location and how long you'd be expected to leave your car there.
+There are broadly four kinds of public charging station available, now classified by Zap-Map and the Department for Transport as Standard, Standard Plus, Rapid and Ultra-rapid:

-Typically found at locations where you’d leave your car for longer periods of time, like at your place of work or at longer-term car parks.
+Typically found at locations where you'd leave your car for longer periods, like at your place of work, residential streets, or longer-term car parks.

 Usually found in car parks for public destinations, like supermarkets, shops, or leisure centres.